jacechua/infinite-library-babel/README.md

 # Principals Library
-A virtual library for principals.
+A virtual library for principal investors.